andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 ## Why not?

-In small trafficked projects, or the early stages of a Rails application this isn't strictly necessary.
-You might in this case put up with a handful of errors on deploy.
+In projects with low traffic, or during the early stages of a Rails application, this isn't strictly necessary.
+In cases like this, you're likely fine putting up with a handful of errors on deploy.

 This is, however, a good habit to begin to exercise.